gomarcd/ipnow/README.md

 # Support

-Support me here on GitHub or Buy Me a Coffee:
+Follow me on Twitter, support me right here on GitHub or Buy Me a Coffee!
+Any and all support is deeply appreciated:

 <div align="center">
 	<a href="https://twitter.com/gomarcd"><img src="https://img.shields.io/twitter/follow/gomarcd?style=social" alt="Follow me on Twitter" width="150"></a>&nbsp;&nbsp;&nbsp;&nbsp;